 Egg Waffles and Sweets

-The Hong Kong style egg tart is another big player on the sweet scene in Hong Kong.
-They are similar to English custard tarts and Portuguese pastel de nata, with a creamy egg custard in a pastry case.
+The Hong Kong-style egg tart is another big player in the sweet scene in Hong Kong.
+They are similar to English custard tarts and Portuguese pastel de nata, with creamy egg custard in a pastry case.